micmejia/bible-dump/NKJV/Joshua/Josh 7.md

 So the Lord said to Joshua: "Get up!
 Why do you lie thus on your face?

 ###### 11
 Israel has sinned, and they have also transgressed My covenant which I commanded them.
-For they have even taken some of the accursed things, and have both stolen and deceived; and they have also put _it_ among their own stuff.
+For they have even taken some of the accursed things, and have both stolen and deceived; and they have also put it among their own stuff.

 ###### 12
-Therefore the children of Israel could not stand before their enemies, _but_ turned _their_ backs before their enemies, because they have become doomed to destruction.
+Therefore the children of Israel could not stand before their enemies, but turned their backs before their enemies, because they have become doomed to destruction.
 Neither will I be with you anymore, unless you destroy the accursed from among you.

 ###### 13
-Get up, sanctify the people, and say, 'Sanctify yourselves for tomorrow, because thus says the Lord God of Israel: "_There is_ an accursed thing in your midst, O Israel; you cannot stand before your enemies until you take away the accursed thing from among you."
+Get up, sanctify the people, and say, 'Sanctify yourselves for tomorrow, because thus says the Lord God of Israel: "There is an accursed thing in your midst, O Israel; you cannot stand before your enemies until you take away the accursed thing from among you."

 ###### 14
 In the morning therefore you shall be brought according to your tribes.
-And it shall be _that_ the tribe which the Lord takes shall come according to families; and the family which the Lord takes shall come by households; and the household which the Lord takes shall come man by man.
+And it shall be that the tribe which the Lord takes shall come according to families; and the family which the Lord takes shall come by households; and the household which the Lord takes shall come man by man.

 ###### 15
-Then it shall be _that_ he who is taken with the accursed thing shall be burned with fire, he and all that he has, because he has transgressed the covenant of the Lord, and because he has done a disgraceful thing in Israel.' "
+Then it shall be that he who is taken with the accursed thing shall be burned with fire, he and all that he has, because he has transgressed the covenant of the Lord, and because he has done a disgraceful thing in Israel.' "

 ###### 16
 So Joshua rose early in the morning and brought Israel by their tribes, and the tribe of Judah was taken.